department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Have the house inspected and appraised.

 We strongly recommend that you get an inspection to check for any major defects before you purchase your home.
 A VA-approved appraiser will also appraise the house to make sure it meets basic property condition requirements, and will provide an opinion of value on the house.
-Please be aware that an appraisal isn't the same as an inspection.
+Please be aware that an appraisal isn’t the same as an inspection.

 </li>